Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 The DRBi needs to be “un-weighted” to be latched or unlatched.
-To unweight, simply push forward and up slightly to remove weight from the impact elastomers.
+To unweight, simply push the back cane push handles forward and up slightly to remove weight from the elastomers.
 If there is weight or pressure put on the DRBi, the elastomers are compressed, and the back cannot be latched smoothly.
-If you are still having difficulty with the latch mechanism, the DRBi may need adjustment.
-The supplier may need to adjust the bolt going through the elastomers.
+If you are still having difficulty with the latch mechanism, the elastomers may need replacing.
 If the DRBi is more than 1 year old, the elastomers should be inspected to ensure that they are still functioning properly and to determine if replacement is indicated.
-We have a re-build kit for this, which may be obtained through the supplier.
-The re-build kit includes upper and lower elastomers as well as plastic caps for the top of the elastomers.
+We have an elastomer replacement kit, as needed.

 The ability to lock-out a dynamic component is important in specific circumstances, such as transportation and navigating rough terrain.
 For the rest of the time, however, unlatch that back and allow the client to move!